RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab10.md

 ![Archive Pipeline Run Results](images/archive_pipeline_results.png)

-Now we can view the contents of the [Nexus repository](http://nexus-devsecops.%cluster_subdomain%).
+Now we can view the artifact we just published in this workshop's [Nexus Repository](http://nexus-devsecops.%cluster_subdomain%).

-Click the `Sign-In` button in the upper-right corner, and log in with the assigned credentials (you will be asked to change your password through the wizard - just keep the same credentials as before).
-Then, we can navigate to `Browse` from the left-hand navigation menu, and click into the `maven-snapshots` repository.
+Navigate to **Browse** from the left-hand navigation menu, and click into the `maven-snapshots` repository.
 Below is the SNAPSHOT artifacts that have been created so far:

 ![Nexus artifacts](images/nexus_artifacts_tasks.png)